Social Explorer paper draft instructions:

 * National level maps are very difficult to judge because most of the US population lives in metropolitan areas that are tiny in size, whereas the big rural counties that are most visible in the national level maps have few people in them.
 I suggest you use maps at a more local level.
 If you use national maps you need to be cautious as to interpretation.

-* Final papers (Still 2 pages plus 1-2 figures!) are due to be uploaded to Coursework by March 8.
+* Final papers (Still 2-4 pages plus several figures) are due to be uploaded to Coursework.
 Don't over-write.

 * The paper should probably reference something in the literature from the class, but the paper should be mainly about the observed data, and only secondarily about the literature in the class.